Vidhi03112001/weather_forecast_app_js/TASK.md

 2. Deploy the application on netlify.
 3. Make application available on mobile screen.
 4. Hide API key in network call.
+5. Handle case if city name is empty(empty string or string with spaces)